ibm-cloud-docs/solution-tutorials/plan-create-update-deployments.md

    COMMANDS:
       ...
+      access-groups                    List access groups under current account access-group-create              Create an access group
+      access-group                     Show details of an access group access-group-delete              Delete an access group
+      access-group-update              Update an access group
+      access-group-users               List users of an access group access-group-user-add            Add user(s) to an access group access-group-user-remove         Remove a user from an access group access-group-user-purge          Remove user from all access groups access-group-service-ids         List service IDs of an access group access-group-service-id-add      Add service ID(s) to an access group access-group-service-id-remove   Remove a service ID from an access group access-group-service-id-purge    Remove service ID from all access groups access-group-policies            List policies of an access group access-group-policy              Show details of an access group policy access-group-policy-create       Create an access group policy
+      access-group-policy-update       Update an access group policy
+      access-group-policy-delete       Delete an access group policy
+      ...
       user-policies                    List policies of a user
       user-policy                      Display details of a user policy user-policy-create               Create a user policy for resources in current account user-policy-update               Update a user policy for resources in current account user-policy-delete               Delete a user policy
       ...
    ```

-For the *Development* environment as defined in [this tutorial](./users-teams-applications.html), the user policies to define are:
+For the *Development* environment as defined in [this tutorial](./users-teams-applications.html), the policies to define are:

 |           | IAM Access policies |
 | --------- | ----------- |